roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Professional Kubernetes clusters/Create a professional managed Kubernetes cluster.md

 **Note:**

-When you create a cluster of Container Service for Kubernetes \(ACK\), note the following limits:
+When you create a Container Service for Kubernetes \(ACK\) cluster, take note of the following limits:

--   SLB instances that are created together with the ACK cluster support only the pay-as-you-go billing method.
+-   Server Load Balancer \(SLB\) instances that are created along with an ACK cluster support only the pay-as-you-go billing method.
--   ACK clusters support only Virtual Private Cloud \(VPC\) networks.
+-   ACK clusters support only VPCs.
 -   By default, each account has specific quotas on cloud resources that can be created.
 You cannot create clusters if the quota is reached.
 Make sure that you have sufficient quotas before you create a cluster.
-    -   For more information about the maximum numbers of clusters and nodes that can be created with each account, see [t16032.md\#section\_sm4\_by2\_chb](/intl.en-US/Product Introduction/Limits.md).
+    -   For more information about the maximum numbers of clusters and nodes that can be created with each account, see [Limits](/intl.en-US/Product Introduction/Limits.md).

-        **Note:** By default, you can add up to 48 route entries to each VPC network in an ACK cluster.
-This means that you can deploy up to 48 nodes in an ACK cluster that uses Flannel.
-An ACK cluster that uses Terway is not subject to this limit.
-To increase the quota of route entries for a VPC network, [submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).

-    -   You can create up to 100 security groups under each account.
+    -   By default, you can create up to 100 security groups with each account.
-    -   You can create up to 60 pay-as-you-go SLB instances under each account.
+    -   By default, you can create up to 60 pay-as-you-go SLB instances with each account.
-    -   You can create up to 20 elastic IP addresses \(EIPs\) under each account.
+    -   By default, you can create up to 20 elastic IP addresses \(EIPs\) with each account.

 1. Log on to the [ACK console](https://cs.console.aliyun.com).

-2. In the left-side navigation pane, click **Clusters**.
+2. In the left-side navigation pane of the ACK console, click **Clusters**.

 3. In the upper-right corner of the Clusters page, click **Cluster Templates**.